SSCP or CISSP: Which is Better?

 So, what's the bottom line?
 Both CISSP and SSCP are valuable, well-paying cybersecurity credentials.
 Demand for CISSP, in particular, is reportedly higher than the number of professionals certified.

+Ready to start learning?
 CBT Nuggets provides online training for both certification paths.
 If CISSP is your target, we can help with our ISC2 CISSP training.
+If you're looking to start with the SSCP, check out our (ISC)2 SSCP – Systems Security Certified Practitioner Online Training

 delivered to your inbox.